 A variety of programs are offered to inmates at the McLeod County Jail.
 Participation in all programs is voluntary except for mandatory work assignments, court ordered programs, or programs required by law.

 Inmates participate in various work details outside in the community.
 This requires release status to go on the Sentence to Service Program by the sentencing judge.
-This is a community corrections program, not a Sheriff’s Office program.
+This is a Sheriff’s Office program.

 If you are eligible for the STS program, the McLeod County Court policy is set up to reduce your sentence one day for each day worked on STS.
 Inmates will be charged a booking fee and urinalysis testing fee.
 If the inmate cannot pay the charges, he/she can still perform the STS.
 Inmates sentenced as felons are allowed on the STS program.
 Inmates with criminal sexual conduct convictions in the 1st, 2nd, or 3rd degree cannot do STS.
 Inmates classified as maximum are not eligible for the Work Release or STS programs.
 You must follow all jail rules as published in the McLeod County Jail Prisoner's Handbook.
 Work Release and STS are privileges and not a right.
 Violations of any jail rules, Work Release rules or Sentence to Service rules will result in disciplinary sanctions being imposed.